Don Walker (musician)

 Donald Hugh Walker (born 29 November 1951) is an Australian musician and songwriter who wrote many of the hits for Australian pub rock band Cold Chisel.

 Walker is considered to be one of Australia's best songwriters.
-In 2012 he was inducted into the Australian Songwriter's Hall of Fame.
+In 2012 he was inducted into the Australian Songwriters Hall of Fame.

-He played piano and keyboard with the Cold Chisel from 1973 to 1983, when they disbanded.
+He played piano and keyboard with Cold Chisel from 1973 to 1983, when they disbanded.
 He has since continued to record and tour, both solo, initially under the name Catfish and as Tex, Don and Charlie, and worked as a songwriter for others.
 In 2009, he released his first book.

 Richard Clapton describes Walker as, "the most Australian writer there has ever been.
 Don just digs being a sort of Beat poet, who goes around observing, especially around the streets of Kings Cross.
 He soaks it up like a sponge and articulates it so well.
 Quite frankly, I think he's better than the rest of us."

 Biography

 1951–1972: Early life and family

-Walker was born in Ayr, Queensland to a farmer father and schoolteacher mother.
+Walker was born in Ayr, Queensland, to a farmer father and schoolteacher mother.
 His grandfather had served at Gallipoli in World War I, and then at the Battle of Pozières, where he was shot in the face.
 Returning to Australia, he married the sister of his best friend, who had died in the same battle.

 Walker's father was a harmonica player and fan of Larry Adler.
 Walker said, "He was always very keen on gospel and blues music, and 30s swing.
 I was familiar with that before I could talk."
 He said his father was in, "the AIF in Palestine and Syria in WW2 and in what was then Ceylon and three tours of New Guinea."
 He owned a cane farm on Rita Island on the Burdekin River, where Walker lived until the age of 4.
 His family later moved to Grafton, where a local piano teacher, Dot Morris, taught him, "a little bit of Chopin.....a lot of Fats Waller repertoire, and also Winifred Atwell."
 Later, he, "got into organ and the main influences were Stevie Winwood's 60s stuff and Ray Manzarek."

 Having completed a degree in physics in the 1970s at the University of New England residing at Robb College.
 Walker was working for the Weapons Research Establishment, when he helped form Cold Chisel in 1973.